lorenzo-rovigatti/oxDNA/README.md

 ## Compiling oxDNA

-Extract the oxDNA archive and then:
+Clone the [repo](https://github.com/lorenzo-rovigatti/oxDNA.git) or extract the oxDNA archive and then:

 ```
 cd oxDNA         # enter the oxDNA folder